 NPA Cultural Festival

-A new event in Bamaga in early October, only started in 2014 (UPDATE now in July in some years) and while it is not sure yet whether it will be held every year or every second year - the NPA Cultural Festival is one of the very best Cape York festivals along with our other two indigenous dance festivals.
+A new event in Bamaga in early October, only started in 2014 (UPDATE now in July in some years) and while it is not sure yet whether it will be held every year or every second year - the NPA Cultural Festival is one of the very best Cape York events along with our other two indigenous dance festivals.

 Torres Strait Cultural Festival